../orgfiles/navbar5.htm

 A rare pair of Arts & Crafts, silver and glass decanters.
 One decanter stopper

-with a vine leaf finial and golden vine leaf motifs for wine, the other with a shell finial and golden shell motifs for water.
-The heavy glass with random bubble decoration.
+with a vine leaf finial and golden vine leaf motifs for wine, the other with a shell

+and golden shell motifs for water.
+The heavy Powell glass with a random bubble decoration.
 English.
 Circa 1905.
 Unmarked.
 Size: Height 28 cm.

 Lit.: Art Nouveau and Art Deco Silver.
 Annelies Krekel-Aalberse.